 The Audeze LCD 2 Classic are well-built and great-sounding planar magnetic critical listening headphones.
-They have a high-end and sturdy open-back design, they're comfortable despite being one of the heaviest headphones we've tested and they deliver a well-balanced sound that's a bit forward with instruments and vocals but should please most listeners.
-However, their bulky and heavy build quality won't be for everyone and like most open-back headphones they are not designed to isolate or to be used outdoors.
+They have a high-end and sturdy open-back design, they're comfortable despite being somewhat heavy and they deliver a warm sound that's a bit forward with instruments and vocals but should please most listeners.
+However, their bulky and heavy build quality won't be for everyone and like most open-back headphones they aren't designed to isolate or to be used outdoors.

 The Audeze LCD 2 Classic are decently comfortable thanks to their exceedingly well-padded earcups.
 They are one of the heaviest headphones that we've tested so far.
 They're also quite tight on the head.
 However, since they have massive ear cups pads that are soft and coated in a nice pleather fabric that feels good on your skin, you do not notice as much the weight of the clamping pressure.
 They won't be ideal open back headphones for all listeners since the large ear cups, and the dense, heavy build quality, get a bit tiresome over long listening sessions.
 They're also a pain to adjust especially once already on your head, but overall they provide enough comfort for most critical listeners.

 The Audeze LCD2C, like some of the other planar magnetic headphones, are not the most breathable despite being open back.
 The larger PM drivers obstruct a good amount of airflow, so even with the open design, they will still make your ears fairly warm after a couple of hours of continuous listening.
 They are not much worse than typical closed-back over-ear headphones, but they won't be as breathable as the Sennheiser HD 800 S.